 As long as we’re on the topic of combined food and love metaphors, these tapas-style bites are both spicy and easy.
 Serve them on or off the stick as pleases you most.
 No further comment.
 Get our Smoked-Paprika and Prosciutto-Wrapped Shrimp recipe.

-Beef Wellington is always a showstopper, and these bite-sized versions offer showstopper appeal without showstopper effort, even while including all of the necessary layers of a classic Wellington.
-This recipe is offered up by a blog aptly named Seduction Meals.
-Seduction Meals?
-How did I not know this existed before now?
+Beef Wellington is always a showstopper, and these bite-sized versions offer all of the showstopper flavor appeal without showstopper effort, in a deconstructed, though still appropriately elegant version.
 Get the Mini Beef Wellington Bites recipe.